lgatto/lgatto.github.io/_posts/2017-09-24-EPFL-open-science.md

 {% include toc %}

+Here's a [video](https://www.youtube.com/watch?v=AUoKV38HtcU) of a shorter version of this talk, presented in the evening at the EPFL library.

 **Abstract:** If *research is the by-product of researchers getting promoted* (a quote by
 [David Barron, Professor of Computer Science](https://en.wikipedia.org/wiki/David_W._Barron),